182nd Armored Infantry Regiment "Garibaldi": 182nd Armored Infantry Regiment "Garibaldi"

-With the arrival of the XI Bersaglieri Battalion the three Silver Medals of Military Valour awarded during World War I to the battalion's predecessor unit, the XI Cyclists Battalion of the 11th Bersaglieri Regiment, were temporarily affixed to the flag of the 182nd Armored Infantry Regiment "Garibaldi" and added to the regiment's coat of arms.
+With the arrival of the XI Bersaglieri Battalion the three Silver Medals of Military Valor awarded during World War I to the battalion's predecessor unit, the XI Bersaglieri Cyclists Battalion of the 11th Bersaglieri Regiment, were temporarily affixed to the flag of the 182nd Armored Infantry Regiment "Garibaldi" and added to the regiment's coat of arms.
 On 12 December 1968 the wearing of red ties with the formal uniform was officially sanctioned as perpetual tradition of the regiment.

 11th Bersaglieri Battalion "Caprera"

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.

-The 182nd Armored Infantry Regiment "Garibaldi" was the last infantry regiment to disband on 15 July 1976 and the next day the XI Bersaglieri Battalion became the 11th Bersaglieri Battalion "Caprera", while the XIII Tank Battalion became the 13th Tank Battalion "M.O.
+On 15 July 1976 the 182nd Armored Infantry Regiment "Garibaldi" became the last infantry regiment to disband and the next day its two battalions became autonomous units: the XI Bersaglieri Battalion was renamed 11th Bersaglieri Battalion "Caprera", while the XIII Tank Battalion was renamed 13th Tank Battalion "M.O.
 Pascucci".
-The flag and traditions of the 182nd Armored Infantry Regiment "Garibaldi" were assigned to the 11th Caprera, while the name of the regiment was transferred to the 8th Mechanized Brigade "Garibaldi".
-The 11th Bersaglieri Battalion was named for the island of Caprera, where Giuseppe Garibaldi had spent the last years of his life.
-The battalion inherited the right to wear a red tie, moved from Sacile to Orcenico Superiore and joined the 8th Mechanized Brigade "Garibaldi", while the 13th Pascucci moved to Cordenons and joined the Mechanized Brigade "Brescia".
+The flag, motto and traditions of the 182nd Armored Infantry Regiment "Garibaldi" were assigned to the 11th Bersaglieri Battalion "Caprera", while the name of the regiment was transferred to the 8th Mechanized Brigade "Garibaldi".
+The 11th Bersaglieri Battalion was named for the island of Caprera, where the regiment's namesake Giuseppe Garibaldi had spent the last years of his life.
+The battalion inherited the regiment's right to wear a red tie. moved from Sacile to Orcenico Superiore, and joined the 8th Mechanized Brigade "Garibaldi", while the 13th Pascucci moved to Cordenons and joined the Mechanized Brigade "Brescia".

-The Gold Medal of Military Valour awarded to the 182nd Infantry Regiment "Garibaldi" remained on the flag the 11th Bersaglieri Battalion "Caprera" inherited, and therefore the medal was temporarily assigned to the 11th Caprera, which added it to its coat of arms.
+The Gold Medal of Military Valor awarded to the 182nd Infantry Regiment "Garibaldi" was temporarily assigned to the 11th Bersaglieri Battalion "Caprera", and thus remained affixed to the battalion's flag given and is depicted on the battalion's coat of arms.

-For its conduct and work after the 1976 Friuli earthquake the battalion was awarded a Bronze Medal of Army Valour, which was affixed to the battalion's flag and added to the battalion's coat of arms.